citusdata/citus_docs/performance/query_processing.rst

 Each task tracker daemon on the workers also makes sure to execute at most citus.max_running_tasks_per_node concurrently.
 This concurrency limit helps in avoiding disk I/O contention when queries are not served from memory.
 The task tracker executor is designed to efficiently handle complex queries which require repartitioning and shuffling intermediate data among workers.

+.. _push_pull_execution:

 Subquery/CTE Push-Pull Execution
 --------------------------------

-If necessary Citus can push results from subqueries and CTEs into short-lived :ref:`reference_tables` for use by an outer query.
+If necessary Citus can gather results from subqueries and CTEs into the coordinator node and then push them back across workers for use by an outer query.
 This allows Citus to support a greater variety of SQL constructs, and even mix executor types between a query and its subqueries.

 For example, having subqueries in a WHERE clause sometimes cannot execute inline at the same time as the main query, but must be done separately.
 Suppose a web analytics application maintains a ``visits`` table partitioned by ``page_id``.
 To query the number of visitor sessions on the top twenty most visited pages, we can use a subquery to find the list of pages, then an outer query to count the sessions.